Podcasts

 Blowback by Brendan James and Noah Kulwin.

-Four series, Iraq, Cuba, Korea and Aghanistan.
+I listened to four series, Iraq, Cuba, Korea and Aghanistan.
 American intervention abroad.
 Much greed, violence and suffering.
 Who wrote that the West has been the greatest exporter of violence in history?
 Maybe there's time to make it up. -

 Tech Won't Save Us by Paris Marx.

 People discuss technology and how it's going great.
-Sometimes a bit insufferable and kind of conflicted since the host seems to embrace social media and the hustle economy but often worthwhile.
+Sometimes a bit insufferable and kind of conflicted since the host seems to embrace social media and the hustle economy but often worthwhile. -

-This page was last rendered on August 14, 2024.
+This page was last rendered on February 28, 2026.